25 Essential Online Business Tools for Cannabis Entrepreneurs

 Need to send a survey?

-Survey Monkey is a free online tool that allows you to design, create, and send professional surveys within minutes.
+Survey Monkey is an online tool that allows you to design, create, and send professional surveys within minutes.
 It’s incredibly simple to use.
 Survey Monkey provides a platform to analyze your results, helping you identify actionable insights.